 PRACTICES: Mondays, Wednesdays, and Thursdays 4:30 -5:30 p.m.

-YOUTH SWIM and CONDITIONING: No fee for members, $25.00/month Youth Swim Membership available to non-members.
-Only allowed to use the Aquatic Area.
+YOUTH CONDITIONING: No fee for members. $200.00 Youth Swim Membership available to non-members, and the swimmers is only allowed to use the Aquatic Area.

 There are conference fees if you wish to participate in the conference meet at the end of July.